LewisHaZ/CI_PP1_WINPEA_2/README.md

 6. As a returning user, I want to know about the brand's vision and intentions.
 7. As a returning user, I want to know what time the store times.
 8. As a returning user, I want to know if there is other delivery options.
-9. As a returning user, I want to know if there is any discounts or sales.
-10. As a returning user, I want to find the brand's social media.
+9. As a returning user, I want to find the brand's social media.
-11. As a returning user, I want to get visual directions for the store (live in the area but got delivery last time)
+10. As a returning user, I want to get visual directions for the store (live in the area but got delivery last time)
-12. As a returning user, I want to give feedback to the brand.
+11. As a returning user, I want to give feedback to the brand.

 #### Site Owner
-13. As the site owner, I want users to find products they would like to buy.
+12. As the site owner, I want users to find products they would like to buy.
-14. As the site owner, I want users to understand the identity of the brand.
+13. As the site owner, I want users to understand the identity of the brand.
-15. As the site owner, I want users to easily find the store.
+14. As the site owner, I want users to easily find the store.
-16. As the site owner, I want users to be able to contact us at any time and by any means.
+15. As the site owner, I want users to be able to contact us at any time and by any means.

 ## Design